Horsehair in Mattresses: What It Is, Benefits, and Long-Term Durability

 Is horsehair good for hot sleepers?

-How does horsehair compare to synthetic fibers?
+How does horsehair compare to synthetic fibres?

 Where is horsehair used inside a mattress?